 Note: A polygon feature class, a DEM, and the Spatial Analyst extension are required for this procedure.

-B. Provide a location and name for the Output Raster.
-For example, call this raster 'Cell_Loc'.
+- Provide a location and name for the Output raster.
+For example, 'Cell_Loc'.

 Note: The output raster, Cell_Loc, may appear to not display but this is because only the cells with the highest elevations actually contain values.
 These cells may be barely visible until zoomed in.
 The remaining cells contain NoData values and therefore by default are not symbolized.

-Convert the Cell_Loc raster to a point feature class using the Raster to Point tool: ArcToolbax > Conversion Tools > From Raster > Raster to Point.
-The input and output parameters are as follows: A. The 'Input raster' is Cell_Loc.
-B. The 'Field' is 'Value'.
-This carries over the elevation value from the cell to the point feature.
-C. Select a name and location for the 'Output point features'.
+- Convert the Cell_Loc raster to a point feature class using the Raster to Point tool: ArcToolbox > Conversion Tools > From Raster > Raster to Point.
+The input and output parameters are as follows:

 Note: After the tool completes it may be necessary to change the symbology of the output point features so they are clearly visible.